aroundu403/AroundU/backend/README.md

 3. run SparkServer

 ### How to deploy to GCP cloud engine
-Deploy backend code by mannually triggering the deployment GitHub action
+Deploy backend code by mannually triggering the deployment GitHub action.
+We have automated the build and deploy process by reducing variations and setting up environment variables.

 ### Maven Commands